What is the Procure to Pay Process?

 - Provide every team and individual with a clear path to obtaining the goods and services they need to perform well

-How Can You Optimize the Procure to Pay Business Process?
+How Can Businesses Optimize Their Procure to Pay Processes?

 Procure to Pay business processes can be optimized by ensuring they’re highly standardized, all possible elements are digitized, all documentation is captured and retained, and dependencies across the process are minimized.
-The easiest way to achieve all of those outcomes is by automating the Procure to Pay process.
+The easiest way to achieve all of those outcomes is through Procure to Pay process automation.

-By automating steps such as order creation, invoice processing, and payment execution, human tasks can be removed, approvals can be accelerated, and governance can be enforced by default.
-This all improves the efficiency of the end-to-end Procure to Pay process.
+By removing manual intervention in steps such as order creation, invoice processing, and payment execution, Procure to Pay automation accelerates approvals and ensures governance is enforced by default.
+This all improves the efficiency of the end-to-end P2P process.

 How Does the Procure to Pay Process Help Improve Spend Management?

-End-to-end Procure to Pay business processes provide a standardized workflow for all business purchasing.
-This ensures that all purchase requisitions are reviewed and approved to avoid inefficient or unwanted spending.
+A structured approach to P2P management provides a standardized workflow for all business purchasing.
+By implementing a formal end-to-end Procure to Pay process, organizations ensure that all purchase requisitions are reviewed and approved to avoid inefficient or unwanted spending.
 It also ensures that relevant purchases are made by the procurement department, rather than individuals across the business.
 That means procurement can select the right supplier for every purchase and avoid overspending.

 Because every purchase is tracked and reported on throughout the process, organizations gain greater visibility of their overall spend, enabling them to budget with greater accuracy, and take steps to mitigate overspending where relevant.